Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 There's trillions of dollars out there sloshing around.

-Well, the money went to the financiers around the world.
+The money went to the financiers around the world.

-We are investing in third world bricks.
+We are investing in third-world bricks.

-No, the financiers are who financiers you mean like Henry Kravis?
+You mean like Henry Kravis?

-Think of Turkey, think of uh Argentina, think of uh really the risk in Russia.
+Think of really the risk in Russia.

 And you're absolutely right about that.